Research is one of my favorite parts of the process. I actually enjoy most of them, but research feels like the golden moment. Anything is possible.

 Whenever I am doing research I use Word or Pages in order to store faster bigger chunks of detailed information.

-(In parallel, I create a folder structure in order to store different images that come my way, while we do the most basic research.)
+(In parallel, I create a folder structure in order to store different images that come into my way, while we do the most basic research.)

 The other advantage from text editors is that it forces us to start structuring the information, depending how deep we want to delve into the subject.